jordansissel/sysadvent/2011/08/article.md

     % grep 'Hello' /var/log/messages
     Dec  7 17:45:26 nightfall sh[22616]: Hello World

-That's a nice feature and is similar features in supervisord and daemontools (with multilog).
+That's a nice feature and is similar to supervisord and daemontools (with multilog).

 Checking the status, I see it has died: